-- For guys, it is recommended that you get a haircut.
-If possible, get it a few days before the interview.
+Men may get a haircut a few days before the interview.

-- Don’t put on perfume or strongly scented lotions or deodorants.
-Many workplaces in Manitoba are scent-free in deference to employees and customers with fragrance sensitivity or allergies.
+Don’t use perfume, scented lotions or deodorants.
+Most workplaces in Manitoba are scent-free.
+Employees or customers may have fragrance sensitivity or allergies.

 What’s appropriate for a Skype interview?